 An electronic update to The Syllabi Project, with recent syllabi from professors across the country (but without analysis of the syllabi), can be found by clicking on the link below:

-Annually, the NCPL hosts a breakfast for philanthropy professors at the American Bar Association Annual Conference or at the American Association of Law Schools Annual Meeting.
-Approximately, 20-30 professors from law schools nationwide attend the breakfasts to discuss course offerings in the law governing nonprofit organizations and personal research projects in the area.
+Annually, the NCPL hosts a meeting for faculty members teaching or interested in teaching courses in the law governing nonprofit organizations adjacent to the American Bar Association Section of Taxation Meeting.
+Approximately, 20-30 professors from law schools nationwide attend the meeting to discuss course offerings in the law governing nonprofit organizations and personal research projects in the area.